🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ•°οΈ Time Zone Favorability + 7.1 -- 20 Beirut sits in EET (UTC+2), aligning well with European business hours and offering manageable overlap with Middle Eastern and African markets.
+πŸ•°οΈ Time Zone Favorability + 5.8 -- 20 Beirut is in UTC+2/3, which is moderately aligned with European and Middle Eastern time zones but inconvenient for Asia-Pacific and Americas.

 πŸ“ˆ BUSINESS & ECONOMY